olletidblom/Arcane_Underground-MS2/README.md

 2. As a user, i want to be able to choose between playing a bot or playing with friends.
 3. As a user, i want to be able to learn how to play the game.
 4. As a user, i want to be able to see my score and the oponents score.
 5. As a user, i want to see who won the game.

 #### Site Owner
 6. As the site owner, want users to be able to contact us for feedback.
 7. As the site owner, i want players to be able to learn and progress their game logic.
+8. As the site owner, if someone gets a 404 i want it to be easy to get back to the main page.

 ## Design